What State is the Cheapest to Charge Your EV?

 To provide all U.S. consumers with a clearer and useful picture about battery charging, energy analysts at TexasElectricityRatings.com researched the cost for charging a Tesla and other EVs at home in all 50 states.
 They also compared that pricing to estimated costs for fast charging station rates.
 In this way, consumers may get a deeper insight into what they can expect, what they need to watch out for, and how to save the most when they charge their Tesla EV.

-Most Expensive States To Charge Your EV
+Most Expensive States To Fast Charge Your EV

 Hawaii $0.60